-It is as if Madam Justice sat through the preliminary trial, sat through the actual trial, replayed it all in her memory having transcripts to refer to, and still did not have a clue about what was testified to regarding by the police and by me
+It is as if Madam Justice sat through the preliminary trial, sat through the actual trial, replayed it all in her memory having transcripts to refer to, and still did not have a clue about what was testified to by the police and by me

 I don’t know if I would have used the word, “unusually” as did Madam Justice.
-After all, had you had Prince confess to you on multiple occasions, as he did to me, I’m pretty sure that any of you would have acted as I acted and told the police exactly that which Prince had told you.
+After all, had you had Prince confess to you on multiple occasions, as he did to me, I’m pretty sure that any of you would have acted as I acted.
+I think you would have told the police exactly that which Prince had told you.

 I was also clear, detailed and forthcoming with the police

-When relating to the police exactly what Prince had told me, I also told the police about the two other individuals that Prince had said committed the robbery with him, but who Prince had said had left before the murder.
+I related to the police exactly what Prince had told me.
+In doing so, I also told the police about the two other individuals who Prince had said committed the robbery with him, but who Prince had said had left before the murder.
 I even named those individuals.

 There goes the turnip truck